Skip to main content

 • On the canvas, left-click on an area to set your next motion checkpoint (your next keyframe).
 Think of this as creating a path from Point A to Point B for your subject.

-• Click 'Render' when you're satisfied with the motion paths you've created for your subject.
+5. Click 'Save and Close' when you're satisfied with the motion paths you've created for your subject.
+You'll see "Processing trajectory" while the paths are rendered.

 Did this answer your question?